sweesenkoh/ios-bottomsheet-custom-implementation/README.md

 # Custom iOS Bottom Sheet

-This project presents a custom implementation designed to mimic the behavior and appearance of the iOS system bottom sheet.
-Typically, to implement such feature, we would use the `UISheetPresentationController` API, but it is only available from iOS 15 onwards.
-This project is created to support this feature for older iOS versions.
-It provides a flexible and easy-to-use solution for adding bottom sheet functionality to your iOS applications, with additional features such as drag-to-dismiss and scroll view handling.
+This project introduces a custom bottom sheet implementation that emulates iOS's native bottom sheet behavior, extending support to iOS versions prior to iOS 15.
+By bypassing the limitations of UISheetPresentationController, which is only available from iOS 15 and later, this solution offers a versatile and straightforward method to incorporate bottom sheet functionality into iOS applications.

 ## Demo